codergautam/swordbattle.io-v1/README.md

 A more detailed guide will be released soon but for now, follow these instructions:

-1. Clone this respiratory with `git clone` or git desktop
+1. Clone this repository with `git clone` or git desktop
 2. Cd into your folder and run `npm i` and `node setup`
 3. After each change build with `npm run build`
 4. Start the program with `node .`
-5. Create a pull request to merge into this respiratory
+5. Create a pull request to merge into this repository

 ## Code Usage